 Sprays of slender foliage and bright flower tips create a look of electric excitement on fiber optic grass.
 What is fiber optic grass?
-Fiber optic grass s not really a grass but is actually sedge.
+Fiber optic grass (Isolepis cernua) is not really a grass but is actually a sedge.
 It is useful around moist spaces and ponds.
 The plant is easy to grow and has few pest or disease problems.
 Ornamental fiber optic grass is also deer resistant, which makes it a great addition to gardens prone to these often pesky plant eaters.

 What is Fiber Optic Grass?

 The plant is hardy in USDA plant hardiness zones 8-11.
-It can be potted up and moved indoors in other areas or just enjoy it as an annual.
+It can be potted up and moved indoors in other areas or just enjoyed as an annual.

 Ornamental fiber optic grass forms a mound with sprays of errant stems springing from the center of the plant like a punk hairdo.
 The ends of the stems have tiny white flowers that give the overall effect of little lights at the end of the foliage.

 Growing Fiber Optic Grass

 If you want to use it as part of a water garden, allow the roots to sit in deeper and deeper water levels to acclimate.
 The plant can be trimmed back if it sustains cold or other types of damage.
 Cut it to within 2 inches (5 cm.) of the ground and it will re-sprout within a couple of weeks.

 Divide ornamental fiber optic grass every two to three years and plant each section for more of this interesting grass.